isomerpages/moe-angmokiosec/_co-curriculum/Performing Arts/Malay Dance.md

 This year marked a significant milestone as we achieved the Distinction Award at the Singapore Youth Festival Arts Presentation, a testament to our dedication and artistic excellence.
-We also performed at various school events, including MTL Fortnight, Hari Raya Celebrations, Awards Day, National Day and the AMKsian Showcase, providing numerous opportunities for us to showcase our talents.<br><br>
+We also performed at various school events, including MTL Fortnight, Hari Raya Celebration, Awards Day, National Day and the AMKsian Showcase, providing numerous opportunities for us to showcase our talents.<br><br>
 Our commitment to excellence extends beyond the school as we participated